shobrook/neuropipe/README.md

 $ pip3 install neuropipe
  ```

-Create an empty project directory:
+Then create an empty project directory:

 ```
 $ mkdir my_project/
 $ cd my_project/
 ```

-Run `neuropipe my_project` and go through the decision tree to create your custom environment:
+And run `neuropipe my_project` to go through the questionnaire and create your custom environment:

 ```
 $ neuropipe my_project